-\paragraph{Notation.} We define the symbols used as follows.
-V2O (Voxel-to-Occupancy-Code) and O2V (Occupancy-Code-to-Voxel) denote the conversion processes illustrated in Figure \ref{fig:context}.
-Oc-Code stands for occupancy code, and OV for occupied voxels.
-AE / AD (Arithmetic Encoder / Decoder) are responsible for compressing the occupancy codes into a bitstream based on their predicted probabilities.
+\paragraph{Notation.} V2O/O2V denote the Voxel-to-Occupancy-Code conversion and vice-versa (Fig.~\ref{fig:context}).
+Oc-Code is an occupancy code and OV is an occupied voxel.
+The Arithmetic Encoder (AE) compresses Oc-Codes to a bitstream using predicted probabilities and the Arithmetic Decoder (AD) reconstructs them from the bitstream.

 \paragraph{Hierarchical Context Propagation.} Our model adopts a coarse-to-fine hierarchical structure.
-At each level $l$, the geometric information is captured by a set of occupied voxel coordinates $\mathcal{C}^{(l)}$ and their associated 8-bit occupancy codes $\{o_i^{(l)}\}$.
+At each scale $l$, the geometric information is captured by a set of occupied voxel coordinates $\mathcal{C}^{(l)}$ and their associated 8-bit occupancy codes $\{o_i^{(l)}\}$.
 The context propagation mechanism, involves two main stages.
-First, a coarse-context encoding network, $\Psi_{\text{prior}}$, processes the occupancy codes and coordinates from level $l$ to generate a powerful latent representation $\mathbf{Z}^{(l)}$.
+First, a coarse-context encoding network, $\Psi_{\text{prior}}$, processes the occupancy codes and coordinates from scale $l$ to generate a powerful latent representation $\mathbf{Z}^{(l)}$.
 This network implicitly handles the conversion from discrete codes to continuous features and aggregates local contextual information:

-Second, this latent representation is propagated to the finer resolution level $l+1$.
-The features are upsampled and then refined by a target-processing network $\Psi_{\text{target}}$ to produce the final predictive context, $\{\mathbf{c}_j^{(l+1)}\}$, for each voxel at the finer scale:
+Second, this latent representation is propagated to the finer resolution scale $l+1$.
+The features are upsampled and then refined by a target-processing network $\Psi_{\text{target}}$ to produce the final predictive context $\{\mathbf{c}_j^{(l+1)}\}$ at the finer scale: